 Don’t be embarrassed by how you feel.
 And don’t worry about angering your partner when voicing your thoughts.
-They should also learn to listen constructively and appreciate your candor.
+They should also learn to listen constructively and appreciate your honesty.

 One of the worst things you can do is to bottle up your emotions and try to sweep them away.
-In the long run, bad emotions have a way of rising suddenly to the surface.
-And this is especially true when living in a small space, like in a camper van.
+In the long run, destructive emotions can rise suddenly to the surface.
+And this is especially true when living in a small space, like a camper van.

 4. Learn To Compromise & Be Flexible

-That’s why as important as communication is, learning when to compromise is just at crucial.
+That’s why, as important as communication is, learning when to compromise is just as crucial.

 For example, it used to drive me bonkers that Eric would always hang his wet toothbrush off the edge of the sink to dry.
 I used to always get on him for that.
-But I later realized that this small issue wasn’t worth the strain that it put on our relationship.
+But I later realized that this minor issue wasn’t worth the strain on our relationship.

-So, I learned to pick my battles and let that particular bad habit go.
+So, I learned to pick my battles and let that bad habit go.

 5. Learn To Apologize & Forgive

-Our last communication tip is for both sides to learn how to apologize, forgive, and let go.
+Our last communication tip is for both sides to learn to apologize, forgive, and let go.

-When we’re accused of doing something bad or wrong, we tend to deny it or downplay it.
-Or worse, we might try to flip the argument around and accuse the other person of their own bad habits.
+We tend to deny or downplay it when we’re accused of doing something bad or wrong.
+Or worse, we might flip the argument around and blame the other person for their bad habits.

-But if you’re on the receiving end of (hopefully) constructive criticism, it’s important to learn how to own the mistake, understand that it bothers your partner, and apologize.
-And once you’ve apologized, move on from it and carry on with van life.
+But if you’re receiving (hopefully) constructive criticism, it’s essential to learn how to own the mistake, understand that it bothers your partner, and apologize.
+And once you’ve apologized, move on from it and continue with van life.

 It isn’t healthy for your and your partner’s soul to stretch the fight to the next day.